|Other Name/s||Bachi-hebi, Nozuchi, Tsuchi-hebi|

-In Yoshii, Okayama a farmer reported seeing a Tsuchinoko while he was cutting some grass.
-He says he struck it with a farm tool but it managed to escape.
-Weirdly, the creature had a face like Doreamon, a famous Japanese cartoon cat.
+In Yoshii, Okayama, a farmer reported seeing a Tsuchinoko while he was cutting some grass.
+He says he struck it with a farm tool, but it managed to escape.
+Weirdly, the creature had a face like Doraemon, a famous Japanese cartoon cat.

 These events did, however, trigger an all-out hunt for the creature, with people flocking to the area after the local government offered a 20 million yen reward (around $200,000).

-The lady also said its eyes were big, round, and seemed to be floating on the water.
+The lady also said its eyes were big and round and seemed to be floating on the water.
 She had lived in the area for 80 years and had never seen anything remotely like it.

 A live Tsuchinoko was apparently captured in 1969 by M. Tokutake.
 He said he caught it using a forked stick and kept it for two days before deciding to eat it.
 Interestingly, he claimed the body had a double backbone.